A me mi piace

 "A me mi piace" is a song by Italian singer Alfa with featured vocals by Spanish singer Manu Chao.
 It was released on 9 May 2025 and included in the deluxe edition of his third studio album Non so chi ha creato il mondo ma so che era innamorato.
 The song was written by the artists and produced by Room9.

 The song's chorus uses the same melody of Manu Chao's 2001 hit "Me Gustas Tú".

-It topped the Italian Singles Chart and Russian Airplay Chart.
+It topped the Italian Singles Chart and Russian Airplay Chart, becoming the most played song on Italian radio in 2025.

 Music video

 The music video for "A me mi piace", directed by Filiberto Signorello, was released on 9 May 2025 via Alfa's YouTube channel.
 It was shot in Genoa in various locations including the historic centre, the Luzzati Gardens and the Stadio Luigi Ferraris.